Thriving or Surviving in the Freelance Economy

 Get full issues of AAUW Outlook magazine

-Join AAUW today for our special new member rate of just $21!
+Join AAUW today!
 Your membership includes a subscription to Outlook and many other valuable benefits.Join now

 The explosion of the independent sector — a motley group that includes everyone from temp workers to entrepreneurs — has occurred at the intersection of two trends: the disappearance of job security and its protective umbrella of health and retirement benefits and the rise of web-based tools that have dramatically shortened the once-arduous journey from big idea to business creation.
 Courting clients can now happen at the speed of a tweet.